gcallah/BookReviews/fuller.md

 Speaking of the world of practice, Fuller writes "So far, no 'what is' has ever ended challenges from further thoughts of what ought to be" 141.
-Well, that is true, it seems off from MO's main point, which is that such a happening would dissolve the practical mode, since it's primary presupposition is that the existing world is in some sense unsatisfactory, and requires practical action to render it more satisfactory.
-(On this point, MO is remarkably like Ludwig von Mises, who noted that action requires "felt unease.") so long as there is a world of practice, it is not merely that "not yet" have we ever found our current situation completely satisfactory, but with certainty we never will.
-And Fuller follows up his statement with a quote from MO that makes exactly this point.
+Well, that is true, it seems off from Oakeshott's main point, which is that such a happening would dissolve the practical mode, since it's primary presupposition is that the existing world is in some sense unsatisfactory, and requires practical action to render it more satisfactory.
+(On this point, Oakeshott is remarkably like Ludwig von Mises, who noted that action requires "felt unease.") so long as there is a world of practice, it is not merely that "not yet" have we ever found our current situation completely satisfactory, but with certainty we never will.
+And Fuller follows up his statement with a quote from Oakeshott that makes exactly this point.